Noura bint Faisal Al Saud

-Princess Noura bint Faisal Al Saud (born 1988) is a Saudi businesswoman and member of the royal family.
+Princess Noura bint Faisal Al Saud (born in 1988) is a Saudi Princess, businesswoman and member of the Saudi royal family.
 She is the founder of the Saudi Fashion Week.

 Biography

 Noura bint Faisal is the great-granddaughter of King Abdulaziz, the founder of Saudi Arabia.
 She received a master's degree from Rikkyo University in Tokyo in international business.
 She announced the launch of the first official Saudi Fashion Week under the patronage of the General Culture Authority.